pantheon-systems/documentation/source/content/guides/sso/04-shibboleth-sso.md

 permalink: docs/guides/sso/shibboleth-sso
 ---

 This section provides information on how to install and configure [SimpleSAMLphp](https://simplesamlphp.org/) for Pantheon sites.
-If you are searching for an SSO service provider solution with minimal configuration requirements, go to [Alternatives](#alternatives).
+Refer to the [Other SSO Options](#other-sso-options) section if you are searching for an SSO service provider solution with minimal configuration requirements.

 ## Before You Begin

 - Complete SimpleSAMLphp's [service provider quickstart instructions](https://simplesamlphp.org/docs/stable/simplesamlphp-sp.html).
-This documentation contains the necessary steps to get SimpleSAMLphp working on Pantheon with Drupal or WordPress.
+This documentation contains necessary steps to get SimpleSAMLphp working on Pantheon with Drupal or WordPress.

 <Alert title="Note" type="info">

-This is only for advanced users working on integrating a Shibboleth single sign-on system with their Drupal site using the [SimpleSAMLphp Authentication](https://www.drupal.org/project/simplesamlphp_auth) module from Drupal.org.
+The instructions below are only for advanced users working on integrating a Shibboleth single sign-on system with their Drupal site using the [SimpleSAMLphp Authentication](https://www.drupal.org/project/simplesamlphp_auth) module from Drupal.org.
 For WordPress sites, use the [WP SAML Auth](https://wordpress.org/plugins/wp-saml-auth/) plugin from WordPress.org with the bundled OneLogin SAML PHP library.
 WordPress Multisite users require [additional configuration](#wordpress-multisite-issues).

 </Alert>

 ## Install SimpleSAMLphp

-[PHP mcrypt](http://php.net/manual/en/book.mcrypt.php) is still used in SimpleSAMLphp 1.14.x, but removed as a dependency in SimpleSAML 1.15.x.
+[PHP mcrypt](http://php.net/manual/en/book.mcrypt.php) is still used in SimpleSAMLphp 1.14.x, but was removed as a dependency in SimpleSAML 1.15.x.
 PHP mcrypt has been deprecated in PHP 7.1, and removed from core PHP 7.2.
 Consider using the appropriate lower versions if you encounter issues.

 <TabList>